vizuly/viz/README.md

 1. Clone or copy this repo to your local machine.
 2. Open up the 'examples' directory.
-3. Launch any of the examples within such as BarChartTest.html
+3. Launch any of the examples within such as BarChartTest.html in the browser of your choice (Chrome is best.)
 4. Use the testing/demo tool at the top of the window to test various styles and settings dynamically.

 ## Vizuly Component Lifecycle